damenjoSitepu/rutin/README.md

     // Invalid argument data type
     $rutinNull = Rutin::now()->addDays("")->format("Y-m-d");
 } catch (\Damenjo\Rutin\Exceptions\RutinException $e) {
-    // We recommend you too use this catch blocks too echo $e->ruinMessage();
+    // We recommend you to use this catch blocks too echo $e->ruinMessage();
 } catch (\TypeError $e) {
     // Do whatever you want inside this block